Spring in the Chapel

 Toronto, ON, M2M 3S4

 Tyndale University College & Seminary is excited to showcase our talented students and special guests at Spring in the Chapel to support student scholarships and bursaries, and the Tyndale Music Fund.

-Join Dr. Melissa Davis, Assistant Professor of Music & Worship Arts, as she directs the Tyndale Community Choir, Tyndale Singers, Tyndale Band, and the Tyndale Jazz Combo and special guests in this special Easter concert.
+Join Dr. Melissa Davis, Assistant Professor of Music & Worship Arts, as she directs the Tyndale Community Choir, joined by the Tyndale Jazz Combo and special guests in this special Easter concert.

 With Special Guests

 Saj McKenley is a singer/songwriter born and raised in Toronto.
 The son of a downtown record store owner, he fell in love with music at an early age.
 His influences include Gospel, Motown, R&B, hip-hop, pop and jazz.

 In high school, Saj joined his first band, which performed around the G.T.A.
 When the group disbanded, he decided to take a break from music.
 In 2002, he released his first solo album, Life—24 songs full of spiritual challenges, questions, love and inspiration.
 In 2011, Saj released his second independent album, Seasons of Love, a Christmas compilation of traditional carols and original songs.

 Today, Saj collaborates with fellow musicians in and around Toronto, performs at private and corporate events, and is committed to developing a style all his own.